 Detectives fed Sneed a name: motel manager Richard Glossip.
 Sneed agreed to their suggestion, saying Glossip had enlisted him in a robbery and he’d only meant to knock Van Treese out.
 But then, under pressure, Sneed changed his story yet again to say Richard asked him to kill Van Treese.

 Sneed’s coerced accusation, fed to him by police, that Glossip orchestrated the murder, is the only real evidence against Glossip.
 No DNA or fingerprints from Glossip.
 No eyewitnesses.
 Just the admitted killer’s made up story, a story that’s changed eight times.

 Sneed had a clear motive for a robbery that got out of hand: he was a known thief and meth addict.
 But police never investigated it and a jury never heard about it.

 Throughout Glossip’s case, prosecutors withheld and destroyed evidence, and intimidated and even arrested witnesses.
 Today, Sneed serves life in a medium security prison.
-And Glossip’s execution could be scheduled any day.
+And Glossip’s execution is scheduled for May 18, 2023.